 The Authority must adopt an annual budget in accordance with N.J.A.C.
 5:31-2.
 N.J.A.C.
 5:31-2 requires the governing body to introduce the annual Authority budget at least 60 days prior to the end of the current fiscal year and to adopt not later than the beginning of the Authority's fiscal year.
 The governing body may amend the budget at any point during the year.
-The budget is adopted on the accrual basis of accounting with provisions for cash payments for bond principal.
+The budget is adopted on the accrual basis of accounting.
 Depreciation expense is not included in the budget appropriations.